 Can One Claim Wreck – Completely Ruin Your Workers Comp Premium

 Just one claim does not wreck an E-Mod.
 My company has had a great Workers Comp safety record over the past eight years.
 We had one serious injury two years ago.
 I know that it will start to hit my E-Mod this year.
 The Total Incurred of the claim is $75,890.
-Other than a few medical benefits only claims, this is the only claim we have had for many years.
+Other than a few medical benefits-only claims, this is the only claim we have had for many years.
 Is this one claim going to wreck my E-Mod and Workers Comp premiums?

-Actually, this one claim is going to negatively affect your E-mod, but it is not going to wreck it.
+This one claim is going to negatively affect your E-mod, but it is not going to wreck it.
 The way that Workers Comp E-Mods are calculated diminishes the effect of one bad claim.

 Your claim of $75,890 is split into two figures: